Web Accessibility Litigation

 1. Use a free scanner to check for web accessibility issues.

-5. While no site is 100% web compliant 100% of the time, improving web accessibility and being able to demonstrates the steps taken to pursue web compliance are important steps to counter a web accessibility demand letter.
+4. While no site is 100% web compliant 100% of the time, improving web accessibility and being able to demonstrate the steps taken to pursue web compliance are important steps to counter a web accessibility demand letter.